pengminshi/MRtree/README.md

 ## Installation
-First make sure to install the dependent packages indicated in the `DESCRIPTION` file.
+First, make sure to install all the dependent packages indicated in the `DESCRIPTION` file.
 `mrtree` package can be installed through `devtools` in R with the following commands.
 ```{r}
 library("devtools")